Primalpancake92/Javascript-learning/Data Types/Data Types.md

 console.log(userOne == userTwo); // false

 /*
-Now you are probably why would this equate to false.
-Well the answer is simple, they are not the same so to speak.
-This is from the fact that the 'references' are not the same.
+Now you are probably wondering why would this equates to false.
+Well the answer is simple, they are not the same, in reference.
 These two arrays point to two different locations in memory, even though their values are the same, they are not strictly equal.

 However, two reference types are equal if their underlying object are equal.
 Let us use an example.